CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 uriBuilder.AppendQueryParameter("key","value");
 ```

 #### Headers

-Add headers only if they are neede to customize a call.
+Add headers only if they are needed to customize a call.
 The Mobile SDK adds any necessary security credentials.

 ```c#
 // Add Header